 We see the heart of God most clearly in Jesus.
 In Luke 13:34, Jesus was looking over the city saying, "How often I have longed to gather your children together as a hen gathers her chicks under her wings, but you were not willing!"
 Clearly, God's will was to love and protect them.
+Jesus, weeping, said, "If you, even you, had known what would bring you peace, but it is hidden from your eyes" (Luke 19:42).

-8 This was not spoken to perfect people who had done everything right, but to a rebellious people in exile.
+9 This was not spoken to perfect people who had done everything right, but to a rebellious people in exile.
 If God could say this to them, He is surely saying it to us.